Prison Notebooks: Historicism

 Gramsci, like the early Marx, was an emphatic proponent of historicism.
-In Gramsci's view, all meaning derives from the relation between human practical activity (or "praxis") and the "objective" historical and social processes of which it is a part.
+In Gramsci's view, all meaning derives from the relation between human practical activity (or praxis) and the objective historical and social processes of which it is a part.
 Ideas cannot be understood outside their social and historical context, apart from their function and origin.
 The concepts by which we organise our knowledge of the world do not derive primarily from our relation to things, but rather from the social relations between the users of those concepts.
-As a result, there is no such thing as an unchanging "human nature", but only an idea of such which varies historically.
-Furthermore, philosophy and science do not "reflect" a reality independent of man, but rather are only "true" in that they express the real developmental trend of a given historical situation.
+As a result, there is no such thing as an unchanging human nature, but only an idea of such which varies historically.
+Furthermore, philosophy and science do not reflect a reality independent of humanity, but rather are only true in that they express the real developmental trend of a given historical situation.

 For the majority of Marxists, truth was truth no matter when and where it is known, and scientific knowledge (which included Marxism) accumulated historically as the advance of truth in this everyday sense.
 On this view, Marxism does not belong to the illusory realm of the superstructure because it is a science.
-In contrast, Gramsci believed Marxism was "true" in the socially pragmatic sense, in that by articulating the class consciousness of the proletariat, it expressed the "truth" of its times better than any other theory.
+In contrast, Gramsci believed Marxism was true in the socially pragmatic sense, in that by articulating the class consciousness of the proletariat, it expressed the truth of its times better than any other theory.
 This anti-scientistic and anti-positivist stance was indebted to the influence of Benedetto Croce.
-However, Gramsci's "historicism" was an "absolute historicism" that broke with the Hegelian and idealist tenor of Croce's thinking and its tendency to secure a metaphysical synthesis in historical "destiny".
+However, Gramsci's historicism was an absolute historicism that broke with the Hegelian and idealist tenor of Croce's thinking and its tendency to secure a metaphysical synthesis in historical destiny.
 Though Gramsci repudiated the charge, his historical account of truth has been criticised as a form of relativism.